ThinkR-open/prepare-for-cran/README.md

 checkhelper::find_missing_tags()

 # Check that you let the house clean after the check, examples and tests
+# If you used parallel testing, you may need to avoid it for the next check with `Config/testthat/parallel: false` in DESCRIPTION
 all_files_remaining <- checkhelper::check_clean_userspace()
 all_files_remaining
+# If needed, set back parallel testing with `Config/testthat/parallel: true` in DESCRIPTION

 # Check spelling - No typo
 # usethis::use_spell_check()